di-huang/onlineTutorDatabase/README.md

 ## Requirements
 ### The business purpose
 To build a platform for textbook rentals and sales, as well as online tutoring.
-Tutors are hired and paid hourly.
-The Revenue of Chegg mainly comes from renting/selling textbooks and membership fees for student to get homework help or tutoring.
+Revenue orignates from textbook rental/sales and student membership fees.
 ### The problem to be solved
 High cost of textbooks; students being not able to get extra help for their courses.
 ### Questions to be answered
 - What are the most popular subjects?
 - Who are the most popular tutors?
-- What time intervals are tutors most needed?
-- What time intervals have excess of students/tutors?
 - What are the most popular textbooks?
-- How long should each appointment time last?
 - What are the most needed majors?
 - Which testbook generates the most income?
 - Who are the least active tutors in answering questions?

 ## Assumptions
-We are assuming that each customer only has one account and no events occuring at the same time.
-Tutoring is limited to only practical subjects (cannot help with field work, lab procedures and so on).
-All hired tutors are professional enough to anwser any on-topic question, and one tutro will specialize in only one major.
+Each customer only has one account.
+All hired tutors are professional enough to anwser any on-topic question, and one tutor will specialize in only one major.
 Only students request services (rent/buy textbooks, ask for homework help and so on).

 ## Project Scope
 ### In scope
 Tutor & student data, book data, textbook solutions data, question data and subject data.
 For example, if a student is renting/buying a book, the database will track which book he/she needs, price data and due date of rented books.
-If a student is requesting a textbook solutions, the database will track which textbook it is and if the student has the membership.
+If a student is requesting textbook solutions, the database will track which textbook it is and if the student has the membership.
 ### Out of scope
 All economic and financial data, such as operational costs, revenue and so on; all random and unpredictable situations, such as running status of the server.

 ## Design Approach
-- `Tutor`: __tutorName__, degree, majors, ratings, reviews and isWorking.
+- `Tutor`: __tutorName__, degree, majors, ratings, and reviews.
-- `Student`: __username__, personalInfo, address and credit card info.
+- `Student`: __username__, personalInfo and address.
-- `Textbook`: __bookID__, book_name, ISBN, author, edition, price and stockAmount.
+- `Textbook`: __bookID__, book_name, ISBN, author, edition, price.
-- `Request`: __requestID__, date and requestType.
-- `Order`: __orderID__, order history and costs.
+- `order`: __orderID__, order history, costs and relevant information.
+- `book` : __ISBN__, detailed information of book
+- `orderAudit`: audit table for all changes to orders
+- `payment`: __cardNo__, payment information for each order
+- `question`: __questionID__, questions asked by students
+- `textbookSolution`: __questionID__, answers to problems in textbooks
+- `

 ## ER Model
 ![alt text](https://github.com/r2dong/DB-Group6/blob/master/documents/ERModel.png)